unRob/milpa/README.md

 _milpa_ is an agricultural method that combines multiple crops in close proximity. `milpa` is a Bash script and tool to care for one's own garden of scripts.

 You and your team write scripts and a little spec for each command.
 Use bash, or any other command, and `milpa` provides autocompletions, sub-commands and argument parsing+validation for you to focus on your scripts.
+For those in the know, it makes following these [Command Line Interface Guidelines](https://clig.dev/) easier.

-This repo has just been planted, and everything here is extremely experimental.
+> This repo has just been planted, and everything here is extremely experimental.

 ## Usage